LukeTheEngineer/Krupt-Console-Application/README.md

 In the previous release the repo contained an .exe file which is not acceptable.
 Apologies for the mistake.
 In this new version I added:

+**This repo only works on windows.
+I will be releasing a linux equivalent in the future.**

 Headers for the source code

 The Krupt source file is updated